 Unit of account-Provides a common measure of the value of goods and services.
 Allows buyers and sellers to easily communicate the value being exchanged, for any particular good or service.
 Bitcoin is facing a psychological roadblock when it comes to its economy’s participants, because most consumers and investors are not accustomed to thinking about the value of their money, in terms of such small fractions of whole numbers.
 It is extra difficult for buyers and sellers to communicate the value of a good or service, when the value of the currency used to trade it is fluctuating so much, like with Bitcoin.
 See “Store of value” section, above.
 For example, if a restaurant uses BTC as its primary form of currency, it would have to update menus constantly to communicate accurate prices to customers.
 The restaurant would also have a ton of extra administrative work in constantly updating wages for employees, in order to give them a relatively consistent amount of value for their work performed.
 Further explained- only someone with a gambler's mentality would work for and hold only bitcoin, in order to cover relatively consistent daily/monthly/weekly expenses.

-The bottom line: Cryptocurrencies with higher circulating supplies (i.e. Ripple), or are pegged to a more stabilized asset, do a better job at being a medium of exchange, store of value, and unit of account.
-More liquid, less price volatility, and measurements that are easier to relate to.
+The bottom line: Cryptocurrencies that have higher circulating supplies (liquidity), or are pegged to a more stabilized asset, do a better job at being a medium of exchange, store of value, and unit of account.

 All this being stated, the US tax code currently treats digital currency just like the USD, when it is being used in the same way (to exchange goods and services, compensate employees, make investments).
 Click below for details-